korens-team/clean-me/README.md

     let b = 1;
     b = eliav(b);
     ```
 - noMagicNumbers: check if your code contains literals that can be conts variables.
     *in:*
-    ```
+    ```javascript
     r = () => {
         return 7
     }
     ```
     *out:*
-    ```
+    ```javascript
     r = () => {
         const VAR_0 = 7;
         return VAR_0;
     };
     ```
 - encapsulateConditions: check if your code contains complex conditions that can be seperate to varible.
     *in:*
-    ```
+    ```javascript
     let a = 5;
     let b = 7;
     let c = 8;